 I know I know, more words…

-I christen this metaphor then “HISTORY’S MICROSCOPE”, or for marketing purposes, “HM 1300” and set its power to 250 million times magnification, meaning that one year in this example will equal 250 million in our thought experiment slash metaphor slash HM 1300.
+I christen this metaphor then “HISTORY’S MICROSCOPE” – or for marketing purposes the “HM 1300” – and set its power to 250 million magnification, meaning that one year will equal 250 million in our thought experiment slash metaphor slash HM 1300.

 First slide up…